mverneret/IS_pipeline/README.md

 ## 4- Extract UMI
 In order to remove PCR duplicates for clonality quantification in the Step 6- it is necessary to extract UMI sequences from all the reads.
 We thus modified a python script from the INSERT-seq pipeline (Ivančić et al., 2022) to adapt it to our needs (```insert_seq_extract_umi_modif.py```).
 Briefly this script is based on the specific structure of the UMIs integrated in fixed linker sequences.
-These UMI are 16bp long and composed as :
+These UMI are 16bp long and composed as bellow :
 - ```"TTTVVVVTTVVVVTTVVVVTTVVVVTTT"``` : where "T" nucleotides are fixed and V are either "A", "G" or "C" for forward reads
 - ```"AAABBBBAABBBBAABBBBAABBBBAAA"``` : where "A" nucleotides are fixed and B are either "T", "G" or "C" for reversed reads